xTheEc0/Listen.moe-SlackStatusUpdater/README.md

 # Listen.moe-SlackStatusUpdater by xTheEc0
-Updates your slack status with song information from https://listen.moe
+Updates your slack status (and discord presence) with song information from https://listen.moe
 Huge thanks to guys and gals from Listen.moe discord for helping me deal with their API : P